cybergu0ck/notes/engineering/software-engineering/programming-languages/cpp/04-cpp-oops/cpp-old.md

 # `this` pointer

+- It is a pointer to the object and hence contains the address of the object.
 - `this` is a reserved keyword.
-- It is a pointer to the object and hence contains the address of the object.
-- It can be only used in the scope of the class.
+- It can be only used in the scope of the class (local scope) and hence resides in the stack.
-- We can use it to access members and methods and much more.

 ```cpp
 void Account::set_balance(double bal)